Close Icon

 • Deduct allowable expenses such as cleaning, maintenance, agent fees, insurance, utilities, repairs, and advertising from your rental income to reduce your taxable profits.

-• Claim tax relief on mortgage interest – while not fully deductible, you can receive a 20% basic rate tax credit on finance costs like mortgage interest (in line with other residential property lettings).
+• Claim tax relief on mortgage interest, insurance and accountancy fees – while not fully deductible, you can receive a 20% basic rate tax credit on finance costs like mortgage interest (in line with other residential property lettings).

 • Offset certain pre-letting expenses (e.g. decorating or advertising) if they were incurred within seven years of starting to let, and would have been allowable had they been incurred after.

-• Qualify for small business rate relief if your property is assessed for business rates – depending on your location and how often the property is available and let.
+• Qualify for small business rate relief if your property is assessed for business rates – depending on your location, your property’s rateable value and how often it is available and let.

-Although some of the more generous reliefs under the FHL scheme (like capital allowances and Business Asset Disposal Relief) are no longer available, holiday lets can still be a rewarding investment, offering reliable income potential, flexibility of use, and valuable tax deductions.
+Although some of the more generous reliefs under the FHL scheme are no longer available, holiday lets can still be a rewarding investment, offering reliable income potential, flexibility of use, and valuable tax deductions.

 HMRC tax returns for holiday lets